-For more details on how to monitor and assess the impact of your activities, see the booklet More Than a activities available on the Global Handwashing Day website
+For more details on how to monitor and assess the impact of your activities, see the booklet More Than a Day: Assessing the impact of Global Handwashing Day activities available on the Global Handwashing Day website (www.globalhandwashing.org).
+It will help you set realistic goals and devise appropriate indicators and methods for monitoring and evaluating these activities.